5 very Finnish ways to battle the winter blues

 Why Finns manage it

-Finland has topped the World Happiness Report for eight consecutive years.
+Finland has topped the World Happiness Report for nine consecutive years.
 Part of that comes down to public infrastructure, good healthcare, low corruption, functional social systems that reduce background stress.
-But part of it is this: Finns don't expect winter to be something other than what it is.
+But part of it is this: Finns do not expect winter to be something other than what it is.
 They prepare for it, equip themselves for it and build the year around it rather than waiting for it to end.
-Steady contentment, reliably renewed.
-A sauna glow here, crisp cold air there, coffee strong enough to be taken seriously.
+The result is steady contentment, reliably renewed: a sauna glow here, crisp cold air there, coffee strong enough to be taken seriously.
 It adds up.

 What is the Finnish word for the winter blues?